GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 ## Verify the data ingestion setup

-You now have all the building blocks set up and integrated to ingest data from the Coral Environmental Sensor Board to GCP.
+You now have the building blocks set up to ingest data from the Coral Environmental Sensor Board to GCP.

 In this section you verify the end-to-end integration between the sensor board and Cloud Pub/Sub.